ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

     - Magnets: Superconducting, shim values set from 0 field are used as offsets in these magnets
     - Manual probe: ? not sure but we are not converting this now

-The zero-field controller operates in one of two required modes (dead reconning will not be required):
+The zero-field controller operates in one of two required modes (dead reckoning will not be required):
    * Manual
    * Auto-Feedback